Particle-Hole Transformation in Strongly-Doped Iron-Based Superconductors: Cooper Pairs with Emergent Sign Changes

 \section{Cooper Pairs with Emergent Sign Changes}

-Consider now two electrons above half filling that roam over a $4\times 4$ periodic lattice of iron atoms governed by the two-orbital $t$-$J$ model (\ref{tJ})\cite{jpr_16}.
-Heisenberg exchange parameters are set to those listed in the caption to Fig. \ref{no_hunds_rule}b, but new hopping matrix elements are chosen that leave the electron masses $m_x$ and $m_y$ per orbital unchanged at cSDW momenta: $t_1^{\parallel} = 2\, J_1^{\parallel}$, $t_1^{\perp}({\bm{\hat x}}) = +5\, J_1^{\parallel}$, $t_1^{\perp}({\bm{\hat y}}) = -5\, J_1^{\parallel}$, and $t_2^{\alpha,\beta} = 0$.
-Such model parameters produce electron-type Fermi surface pockets centered at cSDW momenta in the hidden half metal state within the mean field approximation.
-Details of the exact calculation are given in the Supplemental Material and in ref. \cite{jpr_15}.
-In the case of one mobile electron, and under the new set of hopping parameters, the low-energy spectrum at the QCP resembles that depicted by Fig. \ref{31_qcp}b under the previous set of hopping matrix elements, but with emergent hole bands at zero 2D momentum that show small mass anisotropy\cite{jpr_16}.
-In the case of two mobile electrons, the Hund coupling, $-J_0$, is tuned to a putative QCP defined by degeneracy of the spin resonance at cSDW momenta with the lowest-energy spin-$1$ state at momentum $(\pi/a)({\bm{\hat x}}+{\bm{\hat y}})$, which is associated with hidden magnetic order.
-This definition is suggested by a semi-classical analysis of the corresponding Heisenberg model at half filling, which finds a QCP in such case that separates hidden magnetic order at weak Hund coupling, as depicted by the inset to Fig. \ref{no_hunds_rule}b, from a cSDW at strong Hund coupling\cite{jpr_10}.
-At zero net 2D momentum, a bound electron-pair groundstate exists below a continuum of states.
-It shows $S$-wave symmetry according to the reflection parities listed in Table \ref{table1}.
+Consider now two electrons above half filling that roam over a $4\times 4$ periodic lattice of iron atoms governed by the two-orbital $t$-$J$ model in Equation~(\ref{tJ}) \cite{jpr_17}.
+Heisenberg exchange parameters are set to those listed in the caption to Figure~\ref{spin_waves}c, but new hopping matrix elements are chosen that leave the electron masses $m_x$ and $m_y$ per orbital unchanged at cSDW momenta: $t_1^{\parallel} = 2\, J_1^{\parallel}$, $t_1^{\perp}({\bf{\hat x}}) = +5\, J_1^{\parallel}$, $t_1^{\perp}({\bf{\hat y}}) = -5\, J_1^{\parallel}$, and $t_2^{\alpha,\beta} = 0$.
+Such model parameters result in electron-type Fermi surface pockets centered at cSDW momenta in the hidden half metal state within the mean field approximation.
+Details of the exact calculation are given in the Supplementary Materials and in Ref.~\cite{jpr_16}.
+The Hund coupling, $-J_0$, is tuned to a putative quantum critical point (QCP) defined by degeneracy of the spin resonance at cSDW momenta with the hidden spin resonance at momentum $(\pi/a)({\bf{\hat x}}+{\bf{\hat y}})$.
+This definition is suggested by the semi-classical analysis of the corresponding Heisenberg model at half filling (Figure~\ref{spin_waves}c), which finds a QCP when the spin gap at cSDW momenta collapses~\cite{jpr_10}: $\Delta_{cSDW}\rightarrow 0$.
+A bound electron-pair groundstate exists below a continuum of states at zero net 2D momentum.
+It shows $S$-wave symmetry according to the reflection parities listed in Table~\ref{table1}.
 An excited pair state with $D_{x^2-y^2}$ symmetry exists below the continuum as well.

 The order parameter for superconductivity is the defined as